jyiyang/kd_tree/README.md

 A simple implementation of the k-d tree data structure with C++11.
 Currently supports point-like data with different dimensions and floating point types.
 The default metric is L2 (Euclidean distance).

-## Prerequisite
+## Prerequisites
 ```
 CMake
 ```
 This code is tested on MacOS 11.2, Clang++ 12.0, and CMake 3.19.5.
-It should be fairly straight-forward to run on any Unix-based system.
+It should be fairly straightforward to run on any Unix-based system.

 ## Build and run
 ```